-Helmholtz Research Schools are small units focused on specific research topics, bringing together up to 25 outstanding young doctoral candidates.
-In these schools, PhD candidates experience team work and collaboration in networks common in top-level research.
+Helmholtz Research Schools bring together up to 25 outstanding young doctoral candidates are small units whose research projects are focused on a specific research topic.
+In these schools, PhD candidates experience team work and collaboration in networks as is customary in top-level research.
 They are supervised by a team of experienced scientists and receive individually customized professional training and advice.